-In 2016, the passing rate for the CIA exam was only 40%, making it one of the hardest credentialing exams in accounting.
-But, which part is the hardest and which part should be taken first?
-You will need to understand the format and content of the whole exam in order to plan your test sections to your advantage and study effectively.
+In 2016, the passing rate for the Certified Internal Auditor exam was only 40%, making it one of the hardest credentialing exams in accounting.
+However, which CIA exam part is the hardest and which part should be taken first?
+You will need to understand the format and content of the whole exam in order to plan your test sections to your advantage and study effectively so you can actually achieve CIA certification.
+Check it out below!

 CIA Exam Format